SergeySakharovskiy/PyTorch-Models/README.md

 ## Introduction

-"Welcome to **PyTorch-Models**, a Python library with a collection of machine learning models I implemented for as my personal data science and machine learning toolbox.
+Welcome to **PyTorch-Models**, a Python library with a collection of machine learning models I implemented for as my personal data science and machine learning toolbox.
 It stands on the work of many others.
 I strive after acknowledging all source materials via proper citation (link to github, arXiv, etc).

 ## Models